Identifying Research Priorities in Adult Day Centers to Support Evidence-Based Care of Vulnerable Older Adults

 How were the priorities for research identified exactly?

-Step 1: work group was asked to identify priority areas for research that demonstrate the quality of services ADCs offered and to identify opportunities for growth and improvement.
+Step 1: participants were asked to identify priority areas for research that demonstrate the quality of services ADCs offered and to identify opportunities for growth and improvement.
 Step 2: monthly conference calls to expand the framework of the research agenda

 Which stakeholders took part?